wavebeem/wavebeem.com/src/blog/2020-10-14-tagged-unions.md

 }
 ```

-Now let's say that your product manager asks you to implement a "saving" message while your application is saving.
-At this point, you'd probably add a boolean:
+Let's say that your product manager asks you to show a spinner while your application is saving.
+You might be tempted to add a boolean property to the state object.

 ```js
 this.state = {